AdvancedCustomFields/docs/functions/acf_register_form.md

   ```

 - **honeypot**
-  (Boolean) Whether to include a hidden input field to capture non human form submission.
+  (Boolean) Whether to include a hidden input field to capture non-human form submission.
 Defaults to true.
   ```
   'honeypot' => true,
   ```